exosite-archive/hvac-reference-application/README.md

 ```
 What is a Solution within Murano?

 A solution is a set of static files, modules, eventhandlers, and endpoints for interacting with your device's data and users.
+Murano will host these files within the platform and serve them on your solution's domain.
+Murano also gives this hosted site access to all of the services available within murano such as email, timeseries database, and more.
+A solution can also be connected to your products to allow interaction between the hosted site and your devices.

+If this seems overwhelming don't worry.
+The solution is what brings everything in Murano together, there may be a lot of connections to learn about, but learning how to implement them is easy.
+Check out more advanced examples or the Murano documentation for more information. {docs.exosite.com}(docs.exosite.com)
 ```

 ## Connect the Product to the Solution

+Next you will want to allow your product and solution to be able to communicate with one another.
+This is done through the service menu in your solution's settings.

 1. In your Murano solution, click on the *SERVICES* tab.